Cosmic’s secret club makes a case for a veganized Poblacion

 - Mon. to Thurs.
 10 a.m. to 9:30 p.m., Fri. to Sat.
 11 a.m. to 10:30 p.m.

 Looking for Cosmic is like looking for the vegan version of a speakeasy.
 When our driver dropped us off at an unassuming, yellowing old building, a Ministop on the first floor and hanging signs informing us that a Korean tutorial center and a dentist’s office were on the others, we thought there had been a mix up.
-Only after going around the building did we find evidences of the bistro, which was only marked by a drawing of an eye and a sign pointing to the stairs.
+Only after going around the building did we find pieces of evidence of the bistro, which was only marked by a drawing of an eye and a sign pointing to the stairs.

 Which is to say: the vegetarian and vegan-based bistro and cafe doesn’t exactly make itself easy to find.
 “Our customers say that, too, but they think it’s cool because it makes it look like a secret club,” says Dhanvan Saulo, one of the founders behind the new resto.